How to address violence in the news with your students.

 The Mood Meter could be part of an entrance ticket or homeroom activity to invite kids to assess and share how they're doing.
 There's no capability to create multiple user accounts, so kids will need to have their own device to track their emotions.
 Or, teachers could use the app as a general classroom mood meter to gauge how the class is feeling at certain points of the day.

 Help students compose a list of quotes and strategies to customize the app.
 What feels inspirational?
 What kinds of content help shift one's mood?
 Encourage kids to set reminders to track their moods regularly for a day, a week, or a month, and then examine the results.
 Have students discuss how often they have certain feelings and what sorts of situations provoke different moods.Continue reading Show less

-In this app for analyzing, tracking, and monitoring mood, users plot their moods on a color-coded chart filled with words describing feelings.
-After browsing the plot and selecting a mood, users describe, in 150 characters, what caused that mood.
-Next, they choose Stay Here, which records the feedback and ends the exercise, or Shift Here to browse strategies that might help shift their mood.
-Strategies include images, quotes, coping strategies, and a list of the user's past descriptions linked to positive moods.
+The Mood Meter is an app for analyzing, tracking, and monitoring mood.
+Students plot their moods on a color-coded chart filled with different words that describe a wide range of feelings.
+After browsing the plot and selecting a mood, students use 150 characters to describe what caused that mood.
+Next, they choose Stay, which records the feedback and ends the exercise, or Shift to generate a strategy that might help shift their mood.
+Strategies include images, quotes, coping strategies, and a list of the student's past descriptions linked to positive moods.

-The Reports section is similarly clever.
+The emotion history section is similarly clever.
 Sorting responses by date and color gives a nuanced look at the user's emotions under different conditions and over time.
-It's helpful that users can easily add their own entries, making this a great fit for those tracking their moods in a classroom or therapeutic setting.
-With guidance from a professional, these sections could be filled with high-quality, highly personalized coping strategies as well as comforting words and images.
+The Mood Meter can stand on its own as a simple exercise in self-reflection, but it could be even more powerful with guidance from a professional who could help fill kids' toolboxes with high-quality, highly personalized coping strategies as well as comforting words and images.